microsoft/ApplicationInsights-Kubernetes/examples/WebAPI.Net6/Readme.md

 ## Prepare the image

 1. Get the **dockerfile** ready.
 For example, refer to [this](./WebAPI/dockerfile) for WebAPI or [this](./MinimalAPI/dockerfile) for Minimal Web API, remember to update the `ENTRYPOINT` to align with your assembly name.
-For more about containerize an ASP.NET application, refer to [Dockerize an ASP.NET Core application](https://docs.docker.com/samples/dotnetcore/).
+For more about containerizing an ASP.NET application, refer to [Dockerize an ASP.NET Core application](https://docs.docker.com/samples/dotnetcore/).

 1. Setup some variables for the convenience